bioinformed/glu-genetics/docs/whatsnew/glu0.rst

 * Update of modules.qc.completion as a precursor to the eventual (soon!) merge with completion2.

-* Updates to modules.qc.{maf,hwp,hets}, including parameter renamings
+* Updates to modules.qc.{maf,hwp,hets}, including parameter renaming

 * lib.fileutils.load_table now pads data rows to match the length of file headers